tdewin/best-practices-guide/resource_planning/vpower_nfs_and_virtual_lab.md

 The routes are added just after the Virtual Lab appliance has booted and has been correctly initialized by the Veeam backup server.
 As static routes are added, this will ensure the Virtual Lab appliance is the gateway for all packets destined to the masquerade networks.

-**Tip**: To skip extra network configuration, place the backup server and the Virtual Lab appliance in the same network subnet.
+To avoid network reconfiguration of physical components, place the backup server and the Virtual Lab appliance in the same network subnet.

 Check Veeam Backup & Replication documentation for configuration details: